AurelieAlbert/extractions/regions/NATL.md

 # North Atlantic

-The NATL region cooresponds to the blue area on this map :
+The NATL region corresponds to the blue area on this map :
 ![NATL map](https://github.com/AurelieAlbert/extractions/blob/main/regions/notebooks-maps/region_NATL.png)

 NATL region have been extracted from the simulations :